pasqal-io/pasqal-cloud/README.md

 job2 = {"runs": 50, "variables": {"omega_max": 10.5}}
 ```

-Batches can either be "open" or "closed" (also called "complete").
+Batches can either be "open" or "closed".
 Open batch may be used to schedule variational algorithm where the next job parameter are derived from the results of
 the previous jobs, without losing access to the QPU.